 Let’s learn the basics.
+At the bottom of this post, I have a Padlet that is temporarily open for you to post and share your favorite edtech tools.
+Richard Byrne, author of Free Technology for Teachers, spent some time teaching the teachers at my school about Padlet.
 Gail's Toolkit.
 Using this article as a model text, Ss will write their own opinion pieces.
 Full activity here #teachingresources.
 How to Choose the Right Images When Teaching about Genocide.
 Images are an important entry to stories of genocides and mass violence.

 They provide evidence and context but they can also shock us, jolting us into the immense amount of human suffering that occurred.
 This is why we must be careful when we prepare lessons for students that touch on such graphic and often difficult-to-absorb topics.
 There is no shortage of images to choose from.
 Facing History’s resource, Crimes Against Humanity and Civilization: The Genocide of the Armenians and our new digital version of Holocaust and Human Behavior are two places to start.
 The Internet, on the other hand, provides a never-ending supply of disturbing images.
 Eulogy, a Poem by Sherman Alexie.
 My mother was a dictionary.

 She was one of the last ﬂuent speakers of our tribal language.
 She knew dozens of words that nobody else knew.
 When she died, we buried all of those words with her.
 Article continues after advertisement.
 Teacher to Parent - Positive reinforcement doesn't work in the long run.
 Q.

 My third grade son recently came home in tears saying he didn’t want to go to school anymore because he was punished for talking during silent reading.
 The teacher kept him in from recess.
 I think this is horrible.
 It isn’t a teacher’s job to destroy a child’s love for school.
 Instead of constant punishment for every little infraction, what about using positive reinforcement?